tprasadtp/ubuntu-post-install/README.md

 Contribute tweaks, improvements ideas back upstream.
 No matter how small the change is I really appreciate feedback and contributions.

-## Script/Ubuntu crashed in between?
+## Did Script or Ubuntu crashed in between?
 See [Script Crashes](#what-if-script-or-ubuntu-crashes)

 ## Contributing & Forks